SauloCav/GNU-Octave-Experiments/README.md

 A cartoon is a humorous drawing, animated or not.
 The specific meaning has evolved over time, but modern usage generally refers to: an image or series of images intended for humor.
 For this filter, the cv2 library was used.

 <strong>Cool:</strong></br>
+Cool filter reduces the temperature of the image bringing more bluish tones.
+For this filter, the cv2 library was used.

 <strong>Edge Detection:</strong></br>
+Edge detection is an image processing and computer vision technique to determine points in a digital image where the light intensity changes suddenly.
+For this filter, the cv2 library was used.

 <strong>Negative:</strong></br>
+In photography, a negative is an image in which the lighter areas of the photographed subject appear darker and the darker areas appear lighter.
+For this filter, the cv2 library was used.

 <strong>Saturation:</strong></br>
+Saturation is a parameter that specifies the quality of a color hue by the degree to which the hue blends with the white color.
+For this filter, the PIL library was used.

 <strong>Vintage:</strong></br>
+Vintage filters bring an image treatment reminiscent of old images.
+For this filter, the cv2 library was used.